Timothy Leary: Legal troubles

 Leary's first run-in with the law came on December 23, 1965, when he was arrested for marijuana possession.
-Leary took his two children, Jack and Susan, and his girlfriend Rosemary Woodruff to Mexico for an extended stay to write a book.
-On their return from Mexico to the United States, a US Customs Service official found marijuana in Susan's underwear.
-They had crossed into Nuevo Laredo, Mexico, in the late afternoon and discovered that they would have to wait until morning for the appropriate visa for an extended stay.
+On December 20, 1965, Leary took his two children, Jack and Susan, and his girlfriend Rosemary Woodruff to Mexico for a month-long vacation to rest and write an autobiography.
+Two days later they had crossed into Nuevo Laredo, Mexico, in the late afternoon and discovered that they would have to wait until morning for the appropriate visa for an extended stay.
 They decided to cross back into Texas to spend the night, and were on the US–Mexico bridge when Rosemary remembered that she had a small amount of marijuana in her possession.
-It was impossible to throw it out on the bridge, so Susan put it in her underwear.
+It was impossible to throw it out on the bridge, so Susan put it in her clothes.
+On their return from Mexico to the United States, a US Customs Service woman officer searched Susan and found a silver snuffbox with marijuana.
 After taking responsibility for the controlled substance, Leary was convicted of possession under the Marihuana Tax Act of 1937 on March 11, 1966, sentenced to 30 years in prison, fined $30,000, and ordered to undergo psychiatric treatment.
 He appealed the case on the basis that the Marihuana Tax Act was unconstitutional, as it required a degree of self-incrimination in blatant violation of the Fifth Amendment.

 On December 26, 1968, Leary was arrested again in Laguna Beach, California, this time for the possession of two marijuana "roaches".
 Leary alleged that they were planted by the arresting officer, but was convicted of the crime.
-On May 19, 1969, The Supreme Court concurred with Leary in Leary v.
-United States, declared the Marihuana Tax Act unconstitutional, and overturned his 1965 conviction.
+On May 19, 1969, the Supreme Court concurred with Leary in Leary v.
+United States, declared the Marihuana Tax Act unconstitutional, and overturned his 1966 conviction.